NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Filing by Internet File Transfer (XML)

-Internet File Transfer allows you to transmit an original or amended return with a maximum file size of 150 MB.
+This method allows you to transmit an original or amended return with a maximum file size of 150 MB to the CRA.
 All you need is a web browser to the Internet, and your software will create, print, and save your electronic information return in XML format.

 If you use commercial or in house-developed payroll software to manage your business, you can file up to 150 MB by Internet File Transfer.
 For example, a service bureau can file multiple returns in one submission, as long as the total submission does not exceed the 150 MB restriction.